 Filipino fruit salad can be eaten at room temperature, which is how I like it, but it’s mostly chilled or frozen before serving.
 Attend a Filipino party and you may find a bowl of fruit salad right next to a bowl of buko pandan.

 25. Ube Halaya

 Unless you shun social media like the plague, then this last dessert needs little introduction.
 What you’re looking at is ube halaya or purple yam jam.
 Thanks to its rich purple color, it’s taken social media by storm in recent years and is used as the main ingredient in many desserts like ice cream, cakes, croissants, and cookies.

 When I was growing up, we didn’t have any of those fancy desserts.
 To get our ube fix, we’d dig into jars of purple yam jam and eat it directly off a spoon.
 Nowadays, we have an endless variety of delicious Filipino desserts made with purple yam, but licking it off a spoon is still my favorite way of enjoying ube.

 Anyone who knows me well knows that I don’t have much of a sweet tooth.
 But there are a few Filipino desserts that I just cannot live without.
 Delicious sweet treats like leche flan, taho, ube, and kutsinta always bring me back and never fail to put a smile on my face.

 To be honest, Filipino food can be polarizing.
+There are many weird Filipino dishes like balut or dinuguan.
 It isn’t one of the more universally appealing Asian cuisines like Thai or Japanese, but there’s less of a debate when it comes to Filipino desserts.
 Most are delicious so I suggest trying as many as you can on your next trip to the Philippines.